-An independent evaluation of ICTSD in 2014 by Saana Consulting found that E15 provided “a unique platform for brainstorming among a wide group of influential stakeholders” and concluded that it was “an important contribution to strengthening the multilateral framework”.
+An independent evaluation of ICTSD in 2014 by Saana Consulting found that E15 provided “a unique platform for brainstorming among a wide group of influential stakeholders” and concluded that it was “an important contribution to strengthening the multilateral framework.”

 “You have organised a great 'out of the box' thinking process.
 This can be very helpful, also for us within the OECD.” – Marten Van den Berg, Deputy Director General for Foreign Economic Relations, Government of the Netherlands

-The E15 initiative delivers value in a number of ways:
+The E15 Initiative delivers value in a number of ways:

-The Initiative has contributed to transform high level policy dialogue around the narrow Doha agenda into one that foresees a long-term future and options for the multilateral trade system.
-While it is no substitute for a fully functioning WTO, it is planting the seeds among some of the world’s most influential policymakers in trade.
+The Initiative has contributed to transforming high-level policy dialogue around the narrow Doha agenda into one that foresees a long-term future and options for the multilateral trade system.
+While it is no substitute for a fully functioning WTO, it is planting seeds among some of the world’s most influential policymakers in trade.

-The Initiative has brought together some of the top thinkers and policy actors in the field in at a scale and in a way that has never been done before.
-The platform for exchange and interaction provided by the E15 Initiative has created a whole new potential for long-term cross fertilisation among top policy influencers.
-In many instances, the experts working in the same field and with similar issues have never been tasked to work together on finding broad-based solutions.
+The Initiative has brought together some of the top thinkers and policy actors in the field at a scale and in a way that has never been done before.
+The platform for exchange and interaction provided by the E15 Initiative has created a whole new potential for long-term cross-fertilization among top policy influencers.
+In many instances, experts working in the same field and with similar issues have never been tasked to work together on finding broad-based solutions.

-Operationally the Initiative has already reached across multiple communities and is structured to both draw on those communities as well as extend what has been learned to them.
-This includes extensive components of interaction with diplomatic, academic, and business communities that are carried out through partners who are able to convene and persuade their own communities.
-This has provided an active testing ground for the initiative as well as an effective outreach.
+Operationally the Initiative has already reached across multiple communities and is structured to draw on those communities as well as extend to them what has been learned.
+This includes extensive components of interaction with diplomatic, academic and business communities that are carried out through partners who are able to convene and persuade their own communities.
+This has provided an active testing ground for the Initiative as well as an effective outreach.

-In many respects 2014 has been a growth year for the Initiative.
+In many respects, 2014 has been a growth year for the Initiative.
 Most of the value of the Initiative so far has been intangible.
 However, indicators for 2014 show that the Initiative is progressing as designed.
-For example, E15 Initiative content on its own website and on ICTSD.org increased dramatically over the period with gains from the second half of the year of between 30% and 150% more views with significant potential to grow much more in 2015.
+For example, E15 Initiative content on its own website and on ICTSD.org increased dramatically over the period with gains from the second half of the year of between 30% to 150% more views and significant potential to grow much more in 2015.

 Equally important, E15 Initiative content and commentators have been cited extensively in other sources, indicating the level to which the influence strategy is working.
 This includes citations in magazine articles, articles written by E15 Initiative experts and non-participants, and references by academic and industry sources.
 This is expected to grow significantly in 2015 when the large majority of analysis will be released and as groups conclude their policy options work.

-E15Initiative Expert Groups and Task Forces
+E15 Initiative Expert Groups and Task Forces

-The E15Initiative comprises 15 thematic Expert Groups and 3 task forces addressing horizontal issues across the topics.
-Each group comprises 20-25 top thinkers including academics, practitioners, business representatives and former policymakers from developed and developing countries, the vast majority of whom hold top leadership positions in their respective fields or organisations.
+The E15 Initiative is comprised of 15 thematic expert groups and 3 task forces addressing horizontal issues across the topics.
+Each group is comprised of 20 to 25 top thinkers, including academics, practitioners, business representatives and former policymakers from developed and developing countries, the vast majority of whom hold top leadership positions in their respective fields or organizations.